-Monitoring for List 1, PCBs, and PFAS shall occur in 2026 unless a sludge removal date has been established which would occur within the permit term, but in a different year.
+Monitoring for List 1, PCBs, and PFAS (if listed in monitoring requirements table above) shall occur in year two of permit term (2025) unless a sludge removal date has been established which would occur within the permit term, but in a different year.
 Monitoring for List 2 is highly recommended during the same sampling event to determine acreage needs for land application of sludge should it be necessary at a future date.

-If a sludge removal date has been established other than in 2026, monitoring for Lists 1, 2, 3 & 4, PCBs and PFAS shall occur in the year of, but prior to, land application of the removed sludge.
+If a sludge removal date has been established other than in year two (2025), monitoring for Lists 1, 2, 3 & 4, PCBs and PFAS (if listed) shall occur in the year of, but prior to, land application of the removed sludge.
 Monitoring must be done, and compliance assured, prior to land application, in addition to all other requirements specified herein and in ch.
 NR 204, Wis.
 Adm.
 Code.
 The permittee shall notify the Department prior to such land application.
-If sludge removal and land application are necessary after the monitoring for List 1, PCBs and PFAS in 2026, monitoring for Lists 2, 3 & 4 shall be done in the year of and prior to land application.
+If sludge removal and land application are necessary after the monitoring for List 1, PCBs and PFAS (if listed) in year two of the permit, monitoring for Lists 2, 3 & 4 shall be done in the year of and prior to land application.